Mortgages for temps and agency workers

 Can agency workers with bad credit get a mortgage?

-Bad credit and a lack of permanent employment can reduce your options for getting a mortgage, but it’s still possible.
-It’s simply a case of working with a specialist broker who can get you the right mortgage from a specialist lender.
-We work with a number of specialist lenders who will manually assess your application, weighing up your situation and circumstances on a case-by-case basis.
+Working with a specialist broker can get you the right mortgage from a specialist lender.
+We work with a number of such lenders at underwriter level.
+They will manually assess your application, weighing up your situation and circumstances on a case-by-case basis.

-Your mortgage options will depend upon the severity of your bad credit and how long ago the bad credit incidents took place.
-For example, one late payment registered a few years ago will not affect your chances of getting a mortgage to the same extent as a recent bankruptcy, CCJ or default.
+For example, one late payment registered a few years ago will not affect your chances of getting a mortgage.
+But a recent bankruptcy, CCJ or default will drastically impair your chances.

 Types of mortgage available